-UPIR UGM is currently transitioning from Kurikulum 2015 (K15) to Kurikulum 2021 (K21).
-Students who are admitted to UPIR UGM in 2021 and afterward need to comply with K21.
-K21 was developed in a workshop attended by lecturers, support staff, alumni, and students — taking into account inputs from partner universities and employers, that were collected through questionnaires, interviews, and focus group discussions.
-K21 refines K15 in ways that make it easier for students to choose which subfield (i.e. between Global Politics and Security, Peace and Conflict Studies, or International Political Economy and Development) they would like to concentrate on as well as to make the most of Merdeka Belajar Kampus Merdeka (MBKM, an initiative by the Ministry of Education and Culture).
+K24 was developed in a workshop attended by lecturers, support staff, alumni, and students taking into account inputs from partner universities and employers, that were collected through questionnaires, interviews, and focus group discussions.
+K24 refines K21 in ways that make it easier for students to choose courses that are in line with subfields developed in the Department of IR as well as to make the most of Merdeka Belajar Kampus Merdeka (MBKM, an initiative by the Ministry of Education and Culture).
 Nevertheless, it remains true to K15’s and K2000’s educational philosophy.

 Self-tailored